lamartinecabral/notepad/README.md

 # [notepade.web.app](https://notepade.web.app)
-A notepad online.
+An online notepad.

 No signup, no login, no password.

-As simple and insecure as the Windows Notepad is.
+As simple and insecure as the Windows Notepad.

-Only online.

 Start your notepad by changing the url identifier: `notepade.web.app/?mynotepad`